allthroughthenight/allthroughthenight.github.io/_posts/2027-01-01-what-i-learned-this-year.md

 [I miss thinking hard](https://www.jernesto.com/articles/thinking_hard): Modern AI makes building easier, but removes the slow, satisfying struggle of deep, hard thinking

+[Shall I implement it?
+No](https://news.ycombinator.com/item?id=47357042): Openclas is stuck on rails and tries to implement some code after being told only 'No'.

+[Stop Sloppypasta: Don't paste raw LLM output at people](https://stopsloppypasta.ai/en/): The effort to write with an LLM is free, but the effort to read, understand, and vet their output is high.
+Making those who use them incorrectly cause more work for others.

 [The Singularity will occur on a Tuesday](https://campedersen.com/singularity): An analysis on current LLM progress, and how we're projected to reach a singularity sooner rather than later.

 ["token anxiety"; or, a slot machine by any other name](https://jkap.io/token-anxiety-or-a-slot-machine-by-any-other-name/): Because of the low quality and constant monitoring neeed by LLMs, and the incentives of their providers, it can feel like gambling to get the right output and "win" with a limited resource.